phil-lgr/notes/Javascript.md

 `this` parameter contains a reference to the object of invocation.
 It allows a method to know what object it is concerned with.

     function() {
-        console.log(this); // if called in the global scope for example, this is the window object }
+        (this); // if called in the global scope for example, this is the window object }

 #### Examples of Function Closures